yujunf666/recipe_analysis/README.md

 ---
 ## Fairness Analysis

-In the fairness test you described, the two groups, Group X and Group Y, are defined based on the median number of steps in a dataset.
-Specifically:
+We divided the dataset as two groups based on the value of n_steps, specifically:

 - **Group X (Less Steps Group)**: Observations from the dataset where the number of steps ('n_steps') is less than or equal to the median number of steps.
 - **Group Y (More Steps Group)**: Observations where the number of steps is greater than the median.